Polarized superspecial simple abelian surfaces with real Weil numbers: Method of calculation

-Varying $[X, \lambda]$ genus by genus, we obtain $\abs{\ppav(\pi)}$ by summing up all such class numbers. \end{enumerate} However, in this fullest generality, it is highly nontrivial to determine if $\ppav(\pi)=\emptyset$ or not (cf.~\cite{Howe-Maisner-et-al2008, Howe:1996AG}), let along separating it into $\Q$-isogeny classes.
-Nevertheless, neither of these problems pose any difficulty when $\pi=\sqrt{q}$, where $q$ is an odd power of $p$, as we shall see in \S\ref{sect:ppav-nonempty} and Lemma~\ref{P.2} in the next section. \end{sect}
+However, in this fullest generality, it is nontrivial to even determine if $\ppav(\pi)=\emptyset$ or not (cf.~\cite{Howe-Maisner-et-al2008, Howe:1996AG}), let along separating it into $\Q$-isogeny classes.
+Nevertheless, neither of these problems pose any difficulty when $\pi=\sqrt{q}$ for an odd power $q$ of $p$, as we shall see in \S\ref{sect:ppav-nonempty} and Lemma~\ref{P.2} in the next section. \end{sect}